 Book Review: Big Time by Jordon Prosser

-Big Time is set in a not-so-distant dystopian future of Australia, where Western Australia has seceded from the east.
-The Federal Republic of East Australia (FREA) is an authoritarian start that shuns science, degeneracy and coincidences.
-We follow Julian, the bass player who comes back from South America and finds out his band front runner Ash has hijacked their second album and made it into a protest album.
-The Acceptables are a band on tour for this contentious album; that ends up being their last.
-At the same time, a new hallucinogenic drug called F, is spreading like wildfire across FREA which when taken it supposedly shows you your future.
-Julian has become hooked on the F drug as he struggles with possibilities of the future and unwillingly becomes a part of an anti-FREA resistance group with his ex-girlfriend.
+Big Time is set in Australia’s not-so-distant future, where Western Australia has seceded from the east.
+The Federal Republic of East Australia (FREA) is an authoritarian regime that shuns science and punishes coincidences.
+We follow Julian, bass player for The Acceptables, who, upon his return from South America, finds out that band frontrunner Ash has turned their second album into a protest album.
+The Acceptables are on tour for this controversial album; it ends up being their last.
+At the same time, a new hallucinogenic drug called F is spreading like wildfire across FREA.
+When taken, F supposedly shows you your future.
+Julian has gotten hooked on F as he struggles with the future and unwillingly becomes a part of an anti-FREA resistance group with his ex-girlfriend.

-Prosser creates a movie-like experience for the reader with tension and mind-bending moments that fully immerse you in each scene.
-In the beginning, when the protagonist takes F for the first time on a plane, Prosser creates a vivid feeling of a drug-induced fever dream.
-He conveys the way setting and time is morphed on trips, using murkylanguage so you as a reader start to feel high in those moments.
+Prosser creates a movie-like experience for the reader that is tense and mind-bending, with moments that fully immerse you in each scene.
+In the beginning, when Julian takes F for the first time on a plane, Prosser creates a vivid feeling of a drug-induced fever dream.

 **Spoiler alert.
-Skip to next asterisk to avoid the spoiler**
+Skip to the next asterisk to avoid the spoiler.**

 My biggest issue with this book is the unclear nature of the perspective.
 It is revealed to us that the narrator of this story is Wes, the band photographer who disappears from the story midway through.
-I can analyse that this may be a stylistic decision, having the band’s story told through the ‘lens’ of their photographer, but narratively it isn’t effective.
-I kept wondering when he would make his way back into the story he was telling but he never showed up.
-Big Time is written in a way that makes you forget who is speaking, and every time Wes would start speaking to the reader directly it took me out of the book.
+This may be a stylistic decision – having the band’s story told through the ‘lens’ of their photographer – but narratively it isn’t effective.
+I kept wondering when he would make his way back into the story he was telling, but he never showed up.
+Big Time is written in a way that makes you forget who is speaking, and every time Wes started speaking to the reader directly, it took me out of the book.
 At the end, when there was no conclusion for Wes, I wondered what the point of this narration choice was.

-Another small critique I have is that there are too many other characters that muddy up the story.
-Some of the friends like Pig and Cleo and the foreign scientists Minnie, Edwina and Abel aren’t important enough.
+As well as this, there are too many side characters that muddy up the story.
+Some of the friends like Pig and Cleo and the foreign scientists Minnie, Edwina and Abel aren’t emphasised enough.
 It took me a while to remember who they were.

-That being said, the main characters are great – Julian, Oriana and Ash.
-Especially Oriana.
-Oriana is the cool girl archetype of the ‘rockstar’s girlfriend’ variety, a cliché turned on its head when we find out she is a major part of this resistance group against FREA.
-Think Julia from 1984 but with more depth.
-I liked how grey her character is, how she isn’t the perfectly uncorrupted revolutionary.
-In fact, she is quite faithless and unforgiving to her friends, including Julian.
-Ash is arrogant and Julian murders an innocent man at the start of the book, and screws over the resistance towards the end because of ego and greed.
-When you start to see Oriana and Julian’s true nature towards the end of the story, they aren’t portrayed as bad people, they are just people in a messed-up world.
+That being said, the main characters are great – Julian, Oriana and Ash, but especially Oriana.
+The “rockstar’s girlfriend” cliché is turned on its head when we find out she is part of the resistance group against FREA.
+I enjoyed how grey her character is – she’s no perfect, uncorrupted revolutionary.
+In fact, she is faithless and unforgiving to her friends, including Julian.
+The other main characters are similarly grey; Ash is arrogant and Julian is egotistical and greedy.
+When Oriana’s and Julian’s true natures are revealed close to the end of the book, they aren’t meant to be bad people, just people trying to survive in a messed-up world.

-What flies under the radar in this story is its critique on Australian culture.
-Prosser makes fun of our underdog identity.
-From a brief mention of skin whitening creams to the state’s obsession with bush poets, FREA has a white-washed, history revisionist identity that is a mirror image of real Australia, just enforced by law rather than simply applied.
+What flies under the radar in this story is its critique of Australian culture.
+Prosser mocks our underdog identity.
+From a brief mention of skin-whitening creams to the state’s obsession with bush poets, FREA favours a white-washed, revisionist version of history that is enforced by law rather than systemically entrenched.

 There is a lot to love about Jordan Prosser’s Big Time.
-It doesn’t take itself too seriously in its identity as an adult dystopia akin to adult dystopias from the 20th century.
-It is above all, a dark comedy about music and psychedelics.
-It’s no literary masterpiece like 1984 or A Clockwork Orange, but I had just as much fun with this one, maybe even more.
-I encourage everyone to check it out and ride the time-distorting, drug-induced wave that is Big Time.
+It is, above all, a dark comedy about music and psychedelics.
+It’s no literary masterpiece like 1984 or A Clockwork Orange, but I had just as much fun with it, maybe even more.
+I encourage everyone to ride the time-distorting, drug-induced wave that is Big Time.

 You can buy the book here.